GenesysCloudBlueprints/automated-callback-blueprint/blueprint/index.md

 ### Configure the target queue for answered callbacks

-1. Configure the queue to which answered callbacks should be assigned to use the in-queue flow you configured in [Import the preconfigured in queue flow into Architect](#import-the-preconfigured-in-queue-flow-into-architect "Jumps to the Import the preconfigured in queue flow into Architect section").
+Configure the queue to which answered callbacks should be assigned so that it uses the in-queue flow you configured in [Import the preconfigured in queue flow into Architect](#import-the-preconfigured-in-queue-flow-into-architect "Jumps to the Import the preconfigured in queue flow into Architect section").

 ### Test your solution